VAT FOR NON-RESIDENT COMPANIES OR BUSINESSES IN IRELAND

-Usually there is a threshold to register a company for VAT in Ireland but if it is a foreign company such as LLC from USA and wants to operate in Ireland without setting up a legal entity in Ireland, they can do it but there will be no threshold applicable and VAT is obligatory to register in Ireland.
+Usually, there is a threshold to register a company for VAT in Ireland but if it is a foreign company such as LLC from the USA and wants to operate in Ireland without setting up a legal entity in Ireland, they can do it but there will be no threshold applicable and VAT is obligatory to register in Ireland.

 Your Tax advisor based in Ireland can apply for VAT for Non-Irish business.
 TAS Consulting has helped foreign companies to get an Irish VAT and has facilitated with tax authorities.

 TR2 Form F2 will be required to be filled out and send to revenue authorities.
 Below is how this form Looks like.

 Relevant sections can be filled out and sent to revenue addresses given in this form.